Ankitkumarrishu/Primetrade-secure-task-api/README.md

-# PrimeTrade AI – Scalable REST API & Full-Stack Portal
+# Secure Task Management REST API (Backend Developer Assignment)

 This project is a high-performance, secure, and scalable REST API built with Node.js, Express, and MongoDB, featuring a premium dark-themed frontend portal.